veltza/st-sx/README.md

 ## Known issues

-- Sixels and text reflow don't work well together.
-The images may overlap the text.
+- Sixels may overlap text when text is reflowed.
 - Sixels don't work in tmux.
 Use [WezTerm](https://github.com/wez/wezterm).

 ## Thanks